hchenqi/WndDesign/README.md

 `DesktopFrame` is the direct child window of `Desktop` that each owns a win32 `HWND` resource.

 `DesktopFrame` actually derives from `ScaleFrame` and contains a `BorderFrame` which then wraps the child window. `ScaleFrame` applies a scale transform to its descendent, which is used by `DesktopFrame` to handle DPI change.
-Previously `DesktopFrame` only derives from `BorderFrame` to add a border to the child window.
+Previously `DesktopFrame` only derives from `BorderFrame` to add a resizable border to its child window.

 ### Layout